iltommi/qdb-documentation/source/reference/qdbd.rst

                 Option                               Usage               Default           Global
  ===================================== ============================ =================== ============
- :option:`-h`                          display help                                         No :option:`--license-file`              specify license              wrpme_license.txt       No
+ :option:`-h`                          display help                                         No :option:`--license-file`              specify license              qdb_license.txt       No
  :option:`-a`                          address to listen on         127.0.0.1:2836          No :option:`-s`                          max client sessions          2000                    No
  :option:`--partitions`                number of partitions         Variable                No